LottePitcher/opinionated-package-starter/.github/CONTRIBUTING.md

 To develop this template you should install it individually, by pointing the install command at a folder.
 For example:

 ```
-dotnet new install c:\source\opinionated-package-starter
+dotnet new install c:\source\opinionated-package-starter\template
 ```

 Locally installed templates must be uninstalled using the full path:

 ```
-dotnet new uninstall c:\source\opinionated-package-starter
+dotnet new uninstall c:\source\opinionated-package-starter\template
 ```

-If you are changing the template you do not need to uninstall and reinstall each time UNLESS you are changing the parameters (symbols) in `.template.config/template.json`.
+If you are changing the template you do not need to uninstall and reinstall each time UNLESS you are changing the parameters (symbols) in `\template.template.config/template.json`.